When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Babyproof the Whole House

-If your child is a skilled escape artist, don’t be fooled into thinking they’ll stay in their room quietly if they climb from the crib.
-Your little Houdini may have access to the whole house, so it’s essential to babyproof it entirely.
+If your child is a skilled escape artist, don’t assume they will stay in their room if they get out of the crib.
+Your little Houdini needs a fully babyproofed home.

 Similar Articles